Artur-/slow-grid-sample/README.md

 or

-- Run "mvn integration-tests" for automated tests using Testbench (CVAL license required)
+- Run "mvn integration-test" for automated tests using Testbench (CVAL license required)

 Performance